-With limited available capacity in the existing sewer system, some southern portions of the ASP area as well as a large service area (~29 quarter sections) south of the East Telford Lake ASP area will be serviced by a Stage 2 lift station and forcemain to route the balance of projected flow through the County of Leduc directly into the ACRWC system.
+With limited available capacity in the existing sewer system, some southern portions of the ASP area as well as a future service area south of the East Telford Lake ASP area will be serviced by a Stage 2 lift station and forcemain to route the balance of projected flow through Leduc County directly into the ACRWC system.

-- A. Prior to any development and in conjunction with the development of Outline Plans for any portion of the plan area, detailed engineering reports must be prepared by the proponent and accepted by the City of Leduc. - B. The City may consider innovative servicing and utility technologies if they are proven to be equally or more efficient, cost-effective, aesthetically acceptable, and environmentally beneficial than existing technologies, and if they will result in long-term economic, social, and environmental benefits to the community.
+A. Prior to any development and in conjunction with the development of Outline Plans for any portion of the plan area, detailed engineering reports must be prepared by the proponent and accepted by the City of Leduc.

+B. The City may consider innovative servicing and utility technologies if they are proven to be equally or more efficient, cost-effective, aesthetically acceptable, and environmentally beneficial than existing technologies, and if they will result in long-term economic, social, and environmental benefits to the community.
 Innovative servicing must be sustainable in the long term and cannot increase liability or maintenance for the City of Leduc, on an objective quantitative basis, to be considered.

-6.3 WATER NETWORK
+6.4 WATER NETWORK